Technical Meeting: Non-Destructive Testing of Munitions

 Best Practices in the Detection of Defects

 - Are there general rules or guidance available for technique development?
-This may be divided for different items: fuze, missile, shell.
+This may be divided for different items: fuze, missile, shell, etc.

-- What guidance is there for challenging situations, such as the two examples of O-rings in rocket motors and base gaps in artillery shells that were provided?
+- What guidance is there for challenging situations, such as the two examples of O-rings in rocket motors and base gaps in artillery shells that were provided during the on-line plenary session in 2021?

-- Are there general rules to guide CT employment versus 2D X-ray imaging?
+- Are there general rules to guide computed tomography (CT) employment versus 2-dimensional X-ray imaging?
 In any discussion, there should be a recognition of the different manufacturing contexts of a relatively few high value items, (missiles) and a large number of lower value items (artillery shells).

 - Are there general rules for the most economic use of CT imaging or how to establish priorities for work?
 In discussion, there should be a recognition of the nature of the information sought, for example, qualitative, binary (yes/no), quantitative, and the criticality of the information.